-16. Cleanup of Specific jurisdictional activities to effect the containment, stabilization, or Work not eligible for Category 1 Hazardous and toxic removal of hazardous or toxic waste materials including court ordered waste remedial action plans or related settlements which are performed ordered or " aboo sponsored by a government agency with established legal or regulatory authority SAS should be restored in place at the same elevation • <15 000 SF of inland waterway and/or wetland fill associated secondary impacts and temporary impacts • No stream channelization, releastion or loss of streamhad ecours • The project does not involve establishing new dispessel sites or • The project does not involve establishing new disposal sites of expanding existing sites used for the disposal of hazardous of toxic Waste. • No effect on rederally listed endangered or inreatened species or critical 17 Scientific Ilabilat.
-Work not aligible for Catagory 1 17.
-Scientific 1.
-Scientific measurement devices whose purpose is to measure and record work not engible for Category 1 Devices scientific data, such as stall gages, water recording devices, water quality Devices historial complex devices, and similar structures.
-This excludes any movement of equation organisms No offect on federally listed endengered or threatened species or aritical 2.
-No effect on redefany fisted endangered of unreatened species of efficat 18 Survey Activities 1 Jurisdictional survey activities, such as core sampling, saismic exploratory Work not aligible for Category 1 10.
-Survey Activities operations, plugging of seismic shot holes and other exploratory-type hore work not engible for category r holes exploratory trenching soil surveys sampling and historic resources surveys (but not recovery) Exploratory trenches must be restored in accordance with GC 43.
-The construction of temporary pads is authorized provided the discharge doesn't exceed 25 CV.
-This doesn't authorize permanent structures or the drilling and the discharge of excavated material from test wells for oil and gas exploration (the plugging of such wells is authorized) 2 No effect on federally listed endangered or threatened species or critical habitat.
-10 Agricultural 1.
-For those activities subject to Corps jurisdiction <15,000 SE of inland 1 > 15,000 SE to <3 acres of inland waterway and/or Activities waterway and/or wetland fill associated secondary impacts and temporary $1. \leq 10,000$ SF to $\sim 3$ acres of infantu waterway and/of wetland fill and associated secondary impacts (e.g. areas impacts drained flooded fragmented or excepted) Fill area 2 No stream channelization relocation loss of streamhed or farm nonds in includes all temporary and permanent fill (including streams mats) and regulated discharges associated with 3 No effect on federally listed endangered or threatened species or critical excavation habitat.
+16. Cleanup of Hazardous and toxic waste Specific jurisdictional activities to effect the containment, stabilization, or removal of hazardous or toxic waste materials, including court ordered remedial action plans or related settlements, which are performed, ordered or sponsored by a government agency with established legal or regulatory authority.
+SAS should be restored in place at the same elevation. &lt;15,000 SF of inland waterway and/or wetland fill, associated secondary impacts, and temporary impacts.
+No stream channelization, relocation or loss of streambed occurs.
+The project does not involve establishing new disposal sites or expanding existing sites used for the disposal of hazardous or toxic waste.
+No effect on federally listed endangered or threatened species or critical habitat.
+Work not eligible for Category 1 17.
+Scientific Measurements Devices Scientific measurement devices whose purpose is to measure and record scientific data, such as staff gages, water recording devices, water quality testing and improvement devices, and similar structures.
+This excludes any biological sampling devices.
+Structures may not restrict or concentrate movement of aquatic organisms.
+No effect on federally listed endangered or threatened species or critical habitat.
+Work not eligible for Category 1 18.
+Survey Activities 1.
+Jurisdictional survey activities, such as core sampling, seismic exploratory operations, plugging of seismic shot holes and other exploratory-type bore holes, exploratory trenching, soil surveys, sampling, and historic resources surveys (but not recovery).
+Exploratory trenches must be restored in accordance with GC 43.
+The construction of temporary pads is authorized provided the discharge doesn't exceed 25 CY.
+This doesn't authorize permanent structures or the drilling and the discharge of excavated material from test wells for oil and gas exploration (the plugging of such wells is authorized).
+2. No effect on federally listed endangered or threatened species or critical habitat.
+Work not eligible for Category 1 19.
+Agricultural Activities For those activities subject to Corps jurisdiction, &lt;15,000 SF of inland waterway and/or wetland fill, associated secondary impacts, and temporary impacts.
+No stream channelization, relocation, loss of streambed, or farm ponds in streams.
+No effect on federally listed endangered or threatened species or critical habitat.
+1. ≥15,000 SF to <3 acres of inland waterway and/or wetland fill and associated secondary impacts (e.g., areas drained, flooded, fragmented, or excavated).
+Fill area includes all temporary and permanent fill (including mats), and regulated discharges associated with excavation.
 2. > 3 acres of impact will require an IP.